NaniDAO/NaniDAO/charter.md

 (f) “**Designated Blockchain**” means at any given time, the version of the digital blockchain ledger that at least a majority of nodes running the Designated Client on the Designated Blockchain Network recognize as canonical as of such time in accordance with the Consensus Rules.

-(g) “**Designated Blockchain Network**” means the Ethereum mainnet (networkID:1, chainID:1), as recognized by the Designated Client.
+(g) “**Designated Blockchain Network**” means the Arbitrum mainnet (chainID:42161), as recognized by the Designated Client.

 (h) “**Designated Client**” means the Official Go Ethereum client available at https://github.com/ethereum/go-ethereum.

-(i) “**Designated Smart Contract**” means the smart contracts, inclusive of any proxies, which comprise the executive, governance, and other operational functions of Justice DAO on the Designated Blockchain, including but not limited to Designated Blockchain contract address(es): *0xafd091b2d30c6ea6c1f1e0462672a5a26bf6e3c6, 0x602ff13221297041145e3b53db4b10abadf2fc02, 0x86ceba96260fd5e08afc0c1a21bb962bbc9af818, 0xe24745e9090a178946b47c55194d77fa72746165*, and those certain contract addresses identified by Justice DAO as being a “Designated Smart Contract” from time to time.
+(i) “**Designated Smart Contract**” means the smart contracts, inclusive of any proxies, which comprise the executive, governance, and other operational functions of Nani DAO on the Designated Blockchain, including but not limited to Designated Blockchain contract address(es): *0xDa000000000000d2885F108500803dfBAaB2f2aA*, and those certain contract addresses identified by Nani DAO as being a “Designated Smart Contract” from time to time.

 (j) “**Distributed DAO Property**” means any Token, asset, right, token, or property that was once DAO Property and has been distributed to a DAO Member.

 (k) “**Legal Order**” means any restraining order, preliminary or permanent injunction, stay or other order, writ, injunction, judgment or decree that either: (i) is issued by a court of competent jurisdiction, or (ii) arises by operation of applicable law as if issued by a court of competent jurisdiction, including, in the case of clause “(ii)” an automatic stay imposed by applicable law upon the filing of a petition for bankruptcy.